Woodstock (film): Reception and legacy

 In 1996, Woodstock was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 In the science fiction thriller The Omega Man (1971), Colonel Robert Neville (played by Charlton Heston) is seen traveling to a movie theatre in Los Angeles to screen the film for himself alone.
 Woodstock had been a recent film debuting prior to release of The Omega Man, and had been held over (continuously run) in some theaters for months.
 Neville darkly remarks the film is so popular it was "held over for the third straight year".
 As he repeats some of the dialogue verbatim, it is clear that Neville has repeated the ritual many times during the two years that he has believed himself to be the last man alive on Earth.

 In a 2009 review, Noel Murray of The A.V.
-Club graded the DVD release A−, stating, "Wadleigh crafted a film with a thoughtful flow; it tells the full story of the event, from the paranoia (and eventual acceptance) of the locals to the helpful attitudes (and eventual paranoia) of the throng.
+Club graded the DVD release A−, stating "Wadleigh crafted a film with a thoughtful flow; it tells the full story of the event, from the paranoia (and eventual acceptance) of the locals to the helpful attitudes (and eventual paranoia) of the throng.
 Woodstock runs for more than 20 minutes before Wadleigh even gets to any of the performances, and throughout the film, he cuts away to interviews and montages that map out the scope of the mini-community formed at Woodstock, in all its glories and sadness."
 Entertainment Weekly called this film the benchmark of concert movies and one of the most entertaining documentaries ever made.

 Subsequent editions

 25th Anniversary Director's Cut (1994)

-Upon the festival's 25th anniversary, in 1994, a 224 minutes director's cut of the film — subtitled 3 Days of Peace & Music — was released theatrically in cinemas and later on DVD.
+Upon the festival's 25th anniversary, in July 1994, a 224 minutes director's cut of the film — subtitled 3 Days of Peace & Music — was released theatrically in cinemas and later on DVD.
 It added over 40 minutes and included additional performances by Canned Heat, Jefferson Airplane and Janis Joplin.
 Jimi Hendrix's set at the end of the film was also extended with two additional numbers.
-Some of the crowd scenes in the original film were replaced by previously unseen footage.

 After the closing credits — featuring Crosby, Stills, Nash & Young's "Find the Cost of Freedom" — a list of prominent people from the "Woodstock Generation" who had died is shown, including John F. Kennedy, Malcolm X, Che Guevara, Martin Luther King Jr., Mama Cass Elliot, Jim Morrison, John Lennon, Max Yasgur, Roy Orbison, Abbie Hoffman, Paul Butterfield, Keith Moon, Bob Hite, Richard Manuel, Janis Joplin and Jimi Hendrix.
 It ends with the epitaph to the right: